 • Postpartum OCD

-In recent times, more light has been shed on the postpartum disorder: a case where a new mum becomes depressed and anxious rather than joyful.
-Also, research shows that 2 out of 8 new mums develop OCD as she may uncontrollably worry concerning her child’s safety.
+In recent times, more light has been shed on postpartum disorder: a case where a new mum becomes depressed and anxious rather than joyful.
+Also, research shows that 2 out of 8 new mums develop OCD as they may uncontrollably worry about their child’s safety.

 How is it diagnosed?

 Conducting an accurate diagnosis of OCD is complicated because the disorder shares similar symptoms with mental disorders like schizophrenia, depression, OPCD, and others.
 Notwithstanding, OCD can be diagnosed through the methods below;

 • Your specialist may use standards in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

 There is still no cure for obsessive-compulsive disorder, but it can be managed through:

 For best practice, a combination of both treatments has shown to be more effective.

 To better manage the disorder for yourself or a loved one, arm yourself with knowledge.
 Understand your symptoms and research effective ways to manage them.
 You can learn more about OCD from reputable online resources like WebMD.

 #2.
 Relax your nerves